EdoLabWorks/ASP.NET-MVC-Basic-Remote-Control-App/README.md

 A simple sample is included under Model folder to start off your process control.
 A procedure link is also included on how to access the app from any browser from other devices.

-This project is based on C# ASP.NET MVC using Apache License.
+This project is based on C# ASP.NET MVC under Apache License.